whatid/microprocessor/README.md

-# idk
+# Pipelined microprocessor design
-MP 3 repository for IDK
+MP 3 repository
 This repository has 3 contributors Frederick Wirjo , Weizhong Huang and Simrin Wahal

-For CP1 ( Due : 3/20) We are going to implement a pipelined LC3 with ADD, AND, NOT, LDR, STR, and BR instructions.

 For the pipelined datapath, we have 5 stages : Instruction Fetch, Instruction Decode, Insruction Execute, Instruction Memory and Instruction WB